 - Prioritize Prevention & Simplicity: Focus on easy, evidence-based preventive actions (like annual physicals, cancer screenings) that reduce long-term risk.
 Remove friction and paperwork to drive adoption.

-- Create Visible, Immediate Value: Link healthy behaviors to instant, tangible rewards-real dollars, not abstract points.
-This could be spendable store credit for FSA/HSA-eligible products or direct contributions to a retirement account, making the health-wealth connection undeniable.
+- Create Visible, Immediate Value: Link healthy behaviors to instant, tangible rewards—real dollars, not abstract points.
+This could be spendable store credit for FSA/HSA-eligible products or direct contributions to a retirement account, making the health-wealth connection clear.

 - Ensure Integrity and Alignment: Build programs on transparency and trust.
 Incentives must align the interests of the employee, employer, and provider.
-The ultimate goal is a win-win: healthier, wealthier employees and a more sustainable, lower-cost benefits ecosystem for the employer.
+The ultimate goal is a win-win: healthier, wealthier employees and a more sustainable, lower-cost benefits system for the employer.